 A Local’s Guide to NYC: Exploring (Way) Downtown Manhattan

 Although most local’s avoid way downtown Manhattan, other than to go to the office, there are some great things to see.
-Take the subway (or walk) down to Wall St and wander the streets a bit to get a taste of New York’s Financial District (FiDi).
+Take the subway (or walk) down to Wall Street and wander the streets a bit to get a taste of New York’s Financial District (FiDi) and the New York Stock Exchange.
 Choices for food can be a bit limited in this area, but you can never go wrong with a meal at Westville.
 Classic dishes at reasonable prices, plus a great happy hour at the Wall St location.

 I definitely recommend checking out the One World Trade (Freedom Tower), as well as the 9/11 Memorial and Museum if time permits.

 Wander down to Battery Park.
 Pro tip: from here you can take the Staten Island Ferry for a very cheap way to see the Statue of Liberty up close